 3. Parque Patagonia – for intrepid explorers

-A brand new trekking destination in the region, Park Patagonia is the brainchild of a billionaire US couple and former owners of the North Face outerwear brand.
-You may have heard of the recent passing of avid conservationist Doug Tompkins on a kayaking expedition in Patagonia, which not only hit the international headline news but also spearheaded his wife’s resolve to turn the extensive Patagonian land they purchased over the years, into a most coveted 650,000 acre nature reserve.
-Although controversy surrounds Patagonia’s newest national park, none of it has to do with the park itself or the quality of hiking here, but rather local’s discontent at being ‘bought out’ by an ‘interfering gringo’.
+Park Patagonia is the brainchild of a billionaire US couple and former owners of the North Face outerwear brand.
+In 2015, the passing of avid conservationist Doug Tompkins on a kayaking expedition in Patagonia, not only hit the international headline news but also spearheaded his wife Kristine McDivitt Tompkins’s resolve to turn the extensive Patagonian land they purchased over the years, into a most coveted 650,000-acre nature reserve.

-Nevertheless, this is one of the most uncharted treks in Patagonia and trekking here is sure to fill the boots of all intrepid explorers.
 On a multi-day trek through Patagonia Park you’ll cross dozens of icy rivers – sometimes waist-deep – surmount innumerable hills, visit local cattle farms, camp around a bonfire by a river and wake up to the sight of a snow-capped mountain.
-You’ll guzzle water from pristine lakes, scramble over rocky terrain and end your expedition in a stunning lodge.
-New trails are being created as this goes to print, offering off-the-beaten-path hikers a wonderful new world of possibilities.

 4. Aysén Glacier Trail – for serious trekkers